-For product market definition, the Italian Competition Authority applies the Anatomical Therapeutic Chemical (ATC) classification adopted by the World Health Organisation.
-The third level, referred to as ATC3, allows medicines to be grouped according to their therapeutic indications (ie, their intended use) and is generally taken as the starting point for product market definition (see for example Case C11189 - Biogén Idec International/Biogén-Dompé of 25 August 2011).
+For product market definition, the Italian Competition Authority applies the Anatomical Therapeutic Chemical (ATC) classification adopted by the World Health Organization.
+The third level, referred to as ATC3, allows medicines to be grouped according to their therapeutic indications (ie, their intended use) and is generally taken as the starting point for product market definition (see for example Case C11619 - Sandoz/Fougera Holdings of 6 June 2012).
 In certain cases, however, the Italian Competition Authority may carry out an analysis at other levels.
-For example ingredient, as illustrated by Case C11073 ACRAF/Ramo di Azienda del gruppo Novartis of 8 June 2011), or across classes, if specific circumstances indicate that the ATC3 level is not the most appropriate for the purposes of market definition.
-In case of production and/or commercialisation of active principles that are used not exclusively in the pharmaceutical sector but also in the cosmetic, chemical and nutrition sectors, the Italian Competition Authority has defined the market generically without applying the ATC classification (C11488 - Lauro Quarantotto/Prime European Therapeuticals (Euticals) of 22 February 2012 and C11209 - Novacap/Ramo Di Azienda Di Rhodia Opération of 25 August 2011).
+For example at ATC4 or ATC5 (based on the same main active pharmaceutical ingredient, as illustrated by Case C11073 ACRAF/Ramo di Azienda del gruppo Novartis of 8 June 2011), or across classes, if specific circumstances indicate that the ATC3 level is not the most appropriate for the purposes of market definition (see for example Case C11644 - Sestant-Investitori Associati SGR-Fondo Strategico Italiano/Kedrion-Augeo Tre of 12 June 2012).
+In case of production and/or commercialisation of active principles that are used not exclusively in the pharmaceutical sector but also in the cosmetic, chemical and nutrition sectors, the Italian Competition Authority has defined the market generically without applying the ATC classification (C11488 - Lauro Quarantotto/ Prime European Therapeuticals (Euticals) of 22 February 2012 and C11209 - Novacap/Ramo Di Azienda Di Rhodia Opération of 25 August 2011).